 Add the Broccoli

 Spread broccoli into a single layer on its side.

 Roast the Chicken and Broccoli

 Roast in hot oven until chicken reaches a minimum internal temperature of 165 degrees and broccoli is tender, 17-20 minutes.

 Make Sauce and Finish Dish

-In another mixing bowl, combine honey mustard, sour cream, reserved garlic (to taste), and a pinch of salt and pepper.
+In another mixing bowl, combine honey mustard, sour cream, half the reserved garlic, and a pinch of salt and pepper.
 Taste, and add remaining garlic if desired.

 Plate dish as pictured on front of card, serving chicken on sauce.
 Bon appétit!